 With the number of solutions on the market, it can be hard to narrow down your top needs and wants in a platform.
-Before you start interviewing software or finalizing the best telemedicine company, you should identify your list of non-negotiable items.
+Before you start interviewing software or finalizing the best telemedicine companies, you should identify your list of non-negotiable items.

 1) HIPAA compliance